Erwann9875/Erkao/README.md

 ## Plugins

-Plugins are DLLs that export `erkao_init` and register native functions.
+Plugins are shared libraries that export `erkao_init` and register native functions.
+The plugin ABI is versioned and extensible through `ErkaoApi.size` + feature flags.

 ```c
 #include "erkao_plugin.h"